 Supervisor(s) and coach(es) of apprentices have undergone or should undergo a background check prior to starting work with apprentices

-Ensure that designated supervisor(s) or coach(es) of apprentices have line-of-sight supervision of apprentice during working hours, meaning that they know the whereabouts of apprentices during working hours.
+Ensure that designated supervisor(s) or coach(es) of apprentices have line-of-sight supervision of apprentice during working hours, meaning that they know the general whereabouts of apprentices during working hours.

 Comply with other relevant school district policies (to be determined with school partner)

-.
-Evaluate apprentice for full time role at end of apprenticeship: CareerWise connects businesses with high-talent apprentices in order to drive long-term, permanent employment.
+N. Evaluate apprentice for full time role at end of apprenticeship: CareerWise connects businesses with high-talent apprentices in order to drive long-term, permanent employment.
 By participating in the program, COMPANY NAME agrees to consider apprentices for full time roles at or above an annual wage of $35,000 or greater, which is a living wage for LOCATION.

 O. Site Visits: From time to time, CareerWise receives requests to facilitate site visits to learn from our team, business partners and district partners.
 These requests are received from funders, various leaders around the state, and leaders in other states interested in developing similar programs.
 In some cases, CareerWise will require that groups requesting site visits compensate CareerWise for the time it invests in facilitating these site visits and in providing follow-up consultation.
 We will include your company on a survey to ask if you would be interested in hosting 1 or more such site visits per year to showcase the work your company is doing with apprentices.
 Additionally, we send a survey to the supervisors and coaches of apprentices at your company to ask if they would like their names added to a list of individuals willing to participate in panels at CareerWise events about their experience as apprentice supervisors or coaches; however, please let us know if you would prefer that such a survey not be sent to your supervisors and mentors.
 Finally, if you have outstanding supervisors and mentors, we would appreciate you bringing their performance to our attention so that we can either include them in CareerWise events or site visits and/or recognize their work in our communications materials.